annalena-k/annalena-k.github.io/about.markdown

 Hi!
 My name is Annalena (she/her) and I am a PhD student in Machine Learning at the [Max Planck Institute for Intelligent Systems in Tübingen](https://is.mpg.de) supervised by [Bernhard Schölkopf](https://is.mpg.de/~bs).
 I am part of the [IMPRS-IS graduate program](https://imprs.is.mpg.de/scholars) and the interdisciplinary [ELLIS PhD program](https://ellis.eu/phd-postdoc).
 Previously, I completed my physics Bachelor's and Master's degree at the Technical University of Munich (TUM).
 For my Master's thesis, I was fortunate to be supervised by [Lukas Heinrich](https://www.lukasheinrich.com), [Michael Kagan](https://sparks.cern/kagan-michael), and [Vincent Stimper](https://vincentstimper.com).

-During my studies, I received a full scholarship by the [Heinrich Böll Foundation](https://www.boell.de/de/stipendien) and the [Max Weber-Program](https://www.boell.de/de/stipendien).
-During my Bachelor, I was selected for the [RISE-DAAD](https://www.daad.de/rise/en/) scholarship that allowed me to do an internship at the University of San Jose under the supervision of [Mariela Porras-Chaverri](https://fimec.webnode.es/researchers/).

 # Research Interests
-* Simulation-Based Inference and Neural Posterior Estimation for Gravitational Waves
-* Deep Generative Modelling for Physics
+* Deep Generative Modelling and Simulation-Based Inference
-* Differentiable Physics Simulators
+* Automatic Differentiation and Differentiable (Physics) Simulators

-I am always intersted in discussing ideas and potential collaborations that align with my research focus.
-Please reach out via email if you would like to have a chat!
+* Physics: Gravitational Waves, Particle Physics, Characterization of Exoplanets

+If you are interested in my work and have questions or ideas, please reach out via email.
+I'm always motivated to chat!
+You are looking for a Master's thesis topic at the intersection of ML and physics?
+Perfect, drop me an email explaining your background, qualifications, and interests.
+I will try to get back to you quickly.

 # Teaching
 * (September 2024) Gave invited [lecture](https://github.com/annalena-k/presentations-posters-and-other-fun-things/blob/main/2024/20240913_Lecture_Normalizing_flows_genAI_workshop_munich.pdf) and [tutorial](https://github.com/odsl-team/genAI-Days) on normalizing flows at the [genAI workshop](https://indico.ph.tum.de/event/7722/) in Munich